-In connection with the Second Restated KeyBank Credit Facility, our Operating Partnership paid customary lender fees, legal fees and other expenses.
-Our Operating Partnership will be required to pay additional lender fees on any unused commitments and upon the exercise of each extension option.
-Per the terms of the Second Restated KeyBank Credit Facility, we were required to fund a \$1.55 million interest reserve account at closing, which KeyBank may draw upon on a monthly basis in an amount equal to the shortfall between the net operating income of the mortgaged properties and the interest on the Second Restated KeyBank Credit Facility.
-We are required to replenish the interest reserve account if it falls below a certain threshold, but will be refunded the entire balance upon achieving (as defined therein) a debt service coverage ratio ("DSCR") of 1.30 to 1 for two consecutive quarters provided no event of default then exists.
+In connection with the Second Restated KeyBank Loan, our Operating Partnership paid customary lender fees, legal fees and other expenses.

-The Second Restated KeyBank Credit Facility contains a number of customary representations, warranties, indemnities and covenants, including, but not limited to, the following (as defined therein and tested as of the close of each fiscal quarter):
+Per the terms of the Second Restated KeyBank Loan, we were required to fund a \$1.55 million interest reserve account at closing, which KeyBank may draw upon on a monthly basis in an amount equal to the shortfall between the net operating income of the mortgaged properties and the interest on the Second Restated KeyBank Loan.
+We are required to replenish interest reserve account if it falls below a certain threshold, but will be refunded the entire balance upon achieving (as defined therein) a debt service coverage ratio ("DSCR") of 1.30 to 1 for two consecutive quarters provided no event of default then exists.

-- a maximum total leverage ratio (beginning at 65% and decreasing to 60% on July 1, 2012, 57.5% on October 1, 2012, 55% on October 1, 2013 and 50% on October 1, 2014); - a minimum interest service coverage ratio (beginning at 1.50 to 1 and increasing to 1.60 to 1 on July 1, 2012 and 1.75 to 1 on January 1, 2014); - a minimum fixed charge ratio (beginning at 1.30 to 1 and increasing to 1.35 to 1 on July 1, 2012 and 1.50 to 1 on January 1, 2014);
+The Second Restated KeyBank Loan contains a number of customary representations, warranties, indemnities and covenants, including, but not limited to, the following (as defined therein and tested as of the close of each fiscal quarter):

-- a minimum DSCR (beginning on March 31, 2014 at 1.10 to 1 and increasing to 1.30 to 1 on March 31, 2015 and 1.40 to 1 on March 31, 2016); - a minimum liquidity (unencumbered cash and cash equivalents plus marketable securities) of \$2 million; and - a minimum tangible net worth of at least \$175 million plus 75% of the net proceeds of our ongoing public offering (less funded share redemptions, but in no event may our net worth be less than \$175 million)
+- a maximum total leverage ratio (60% on July 1, 2012, and decreasing to 57.5% on October 1, 2012, 55% on October 1, 2013 and 50% on October 1, 2014); - a minimum interest service coverage ratio (1.60 to 1 on July 1, 2012 and increasing to 1.75 to 1 on January 1, 2014); - a minimum fixed charge ratio (1.35 to 1 on July 1, 2012 and increasing to 1.50 to 1 on January 1, 2014); - a minimum DSCR (beginning on March 31, 2014 at 1.10 to 1 and increasing to 1.30 to 1 on March 31, 2015 and 1.40 to 1 on March 31, 2016); - a minimum liquidity (unencumbered cash and cash equivalents plus marketable securities) of \$2 million; - a minimum tangible net worth of at least \$175 million plus 75% of the net proceeds of our ongoing public offering (less funded share redemptions, but in no event may our net worth be less than \$175 million); - a required loan to value ratio related to the Homeland Portfolio equal to no more than 65%; and - a required debt yield related to the Homeland Portfolio of 3% commencing on January 1, 2013 and increasing to 4% on July 1, 2013, 6% on January 1, 2014, 8% on July 1, 2014 and 10.5% on January 1, 2015.

 We have ten business days from the date on which any violation of the above covenants occurs in which to cure the violation, to the extent the violation can be cured with a cash payment.
-The terms of the Second Restated KeyBank Credit Facility also restrict us and our Operating Partnership in our ability to incur debt in the future without the consent of KeyBank and limited availability thereunder to the lesser of certain loan-to-value and debt yield calculations set forth in the agreement.
+The terms of the Second Restated KeyBank Loan also limit the extent to which we and our Operating Partnership may incur additional debt without the consent of KeyBank.